opsmate-ai/opsmate/docs/CLI/list-tools.md

 ## USAGE

+The command below will list all the tools available to OpsMate.
 Notes the plugins can be installed in the `~/.opsmate/plugins` directory.
+The example you see below only lists all the built-in tools.

 ```bash
 opsmate list-tools